glycerine/greenpack/README.md

 ### `msg:",omitempty"` tags on struct fields

-When using greenpack, you can use the `omitempty` tag on your struct fields.
+By default, all fields are treated as `omitempty`.
+If the field contains its zero-value (see the Go spec), then it is not serialized on the wire.

+If you wish to consume space unnecessarily, you can use the `greenpack -write-zeros` flag.
+Then only fields specifically marked with the struct tag `omitempty` will be treated as such.

-In the following example,
+For example, in the following example,
 ```
 type Hedgehog struct {
    Furriness string `msg:",omitempty"`
 }
 ```

 If Furriness is the empty string, the field will not be serialized, thus saving the space of the field name on the wire.
+If the `-write-zeros` flags was given and the `omitempty` tag removed, then Furriness would be serialized no matter what value it contained.

-It is safe to re-use structs even with `omitempty`.
+It is safe to re-use structs by default, and with `omitempty`.
 For reference:

 from https://github.com/tinylib/msgp/issues/154:
 > The only special feature of UnmarshalMsg and DecodeMsg (from a zero-alloc standpoint) is that they will use pre-existing fields in an object rather than allocating new ones.
 So, if you decode into the same object repeatedly, things like slices and maps won't be re-allocated on each decode; instead, they will be re-sized appropriately.
 In other words, mutable fields are simply mutated in-place.